Shaun Hill: St. Louis Rams

 He signed a one-year deal with the St. Louis Rams on March 26, 2014.

 Following a season-ending ACL injury to starter Sam Bradford in a preseason game on August 23, 2014, Hill was named the new starter by coach Jeff Fisher.
 However, in Week 2, Hill was replaced by Austin Davis to be the starter.
 After a bad performance against the Arizona Cardinals in late November, Davis was benched again in favor of Hill.
 Hill finished the 2014 season with 1,657 passing yards, 8 touchdowns, 7 interceptions, and an 83.9 quarterback rating in 9 games with 8 starts.

 Minnesota Vikings (second stint)

-On March 10, 2015, Hill signed with the Minnesota Vikings.
+On March 10, 2015, Hill signed with the Vikings.
 In Week 9 against the St. Louis Rams, Teddy Bridgewater left the game in the second half with a concussion.
-Hill took over for the rest of the game, which the Vikings won 21-18 in overtime.
+Hill took over for the rest of the game, which the Vikings won 21–18 in overtime.

 After Bridgewater was placed on injured reserve during the 2016 offseason, Hill was selected to start Week 1 of the 2016 season over Sam Bradford, who the Vikings traded for after Bridgewater's injury.
-Hill completed 18 of 33 passes for 236 yards with no touchdowns or interceptions in the 25-16 win against the Tennessee Titans.
+Hill completed 18 of 33 passes for 236 yards with no touchdowns or interceptions in the 25–16 win against the Tennessee Titans.